 Medicaid pays for approximately 20% of all healthcare expenses in the United States, over $600 billion each year.
 Well over 500,000 healthcare providers, ranging from hospital chains to individual doctors to ambulance helicopter pilots, receive payments from Medicaid every year.
 Inevitably a few of the providers will try to defraud the program to line their own pockets.
 Medicaid fraud costs the taxpayers of the United States billions of dollars every year.

-Medicaid Fraud and Abuse
+- Medicaid Fraud and the False Claims Act

 Applications for reimbursement by Medicaid require a healthcare provider to sign a certification stating that the information contained in the application is true to the best of the provider’s belief.
 In most situations they must also certify that the procedure or product for which reimbursement is sought is medically necessary.